Uganda: 1979–present

-On 20 February 2011, the Uganda Electoral Commission declared the incumbent president Yoweri Kaguta Museveni the winning candidate of the 2011 elections that were held on 18 February 2011.
+On 20 February 2011, the Uganda Electoral Commission declared Museveni the winning candidate of the 2011 elections that were held on 18 February 2011.
 The opposition however, were not satisfied with the results, condemning them as full of sham and rigging.
-According to the official results, Museveni won with 68 percent of the votes.
+According to the official results, Museveni won with 68 per cent of the votes.
 This easily topped his nearest challenger, Besigye, who had been Museveni's physician and told reporters that he and his supporters "downrightly snub" the outcome as well as the unremitting rule of Museveni or any person he may appoint.
 Besigye added that the rigged elections would definitely lead to an illegitimate leadership and that it is up to Ugandans to critically analyse this.
 The European Union's Election Observation Mission reported on improvements and flaws of the Ugandan electoral process: "The electoral campaign and polling day were conducted in a peaceful manner.
 However, the electoral process was marred by avoidable administrative and logistical failures that led to an unacceptable number of Ugandan citizens being disfranchised."

 Since August 2012, hacktivist group Anonymous has threatened Ugandan officials and hacked official government websites over its anti-gay bills.
 Some international donors have threatened to cut financial aid to the country if anti-gay bills continue.

 Indicators of a plan for succession by the president's son, Muhoozi Kainerugaba, have increased tensions.

-President Yoweri Museveni has ruled the country since 1986 and he was latest re-elected in January 2021 presidential elections.
+Museveni has ruled the country since 1986 and he was last re-elected in the January 2021 presidential elections.
 According to official results Museveni won the elections with 58% of the vote while popstar-turned-politician Bobi Wine had 35%.
 The opposition challenged the result because of allegations of widespread fraud and irregularities.
-Another opposition candidate was 24 year old John Katumba.
+Another opposition candidate was 24-year-old John Katumba.